 (ii.)
-5 points will be given to applicant owners (individual(s), shareholders, members, corporation(s), or in the case of a limited partnership, the general partner(s)) who currently own and have previous successful experience in the development of Active AHFA funded projects that received a Housing Credit Reservation Letter or HOME Written Agreement in 2005 or later.
-Active AHFA funded projects are defined as: (1) HOME projects that have closed their HOME loan with AHFA; or (2) Housing Credit (including TCAP/Exchage) projects that received the IRS 8609 form(s).
+5 points will be given to applicant owners (individual(s), shareholders, members, corporation(s), or in the case of a limited partnership, the general partner(s)) who currently own and have previous successful experience in the development of Active AHFA funded projects that received a Housing Credit Reservation Letter or HOME Written Agreement in 2006 or later.
+Active AHFA funded projects are defined as: (1) HOME projects that have closed their HOME loan with AHFA; or (2) Housing Credit (including TCAP/Exchange) projects that received the IRS 8609 form(s).

-Points will be given to applicant owners of Non-AHFA funded projects that placed in service in 2005 or later.
-The applicant owner must list each Non-AHFA project(s) on the Schedule of Real Estate Owned (Non-AHFA) form and provide a certification from each financing entity confirming ownership and the total number of units for each project.
+Points will be given to applicant owners of non-AHFA funded projects that placed in service in 2006 or later.
+The applicant owner must list each non-AHFA project(s) on the Schedule of Real Estate Owned (Non-AHFA) form.